 - potential for mentoring other students.

 Student ambassadors should be available to do the following types of activities, depending on the needs of the Department of Modern Languages:

 - Visit courses in the language sequence (101-301) and promote the major and minor (explain why you chose to major in MLANG, your experiences in the program, etc.)

-- Participate in open house (both the university-wide event and the departmental event in the fall)
+- Participate in open house (both university-wide event and the department event)

-- Take a visiting high school student along to your language class
+- Take a visiting high school or transfer student along to your language class.

 - Participate in the majors fair

 - Visit local high schools to promote language learning

 - Socialize with alumni at MLANG events (e.g., advisory committee luncheon)